SeleniumHQ/selenium/docs/api/py/index.rst

 Selenium Python Client Driver is a Python language binding for Selenium Remote Control (version 1.0 and 2.0).

-Currently only the remote protocol for Selenium 2.0 is supported, as are the Selenium 1.0 bindings.
+Currently only the remote protocol, Firefox and Chrome for Selenium 2.0 are supported, as well as the Selenium 1.0 bindings.
 As work will progresses we'll add more "native" drivers.

 See here_ for more information.